-Finally, it is interesting to note that several potential candidates of extreme solar flare events, which can be bigger than the largest solar flare in the past 200 yr ($E{\rm flare} \sim 10^{32}$ erg), have been reported from the data over the recent 1000 - 2000 yr (e.g., Usoskin 2017 and Miyake et al. 2019 for reviews).
+Finally, it is interesting to note that several potential candidates of extreme solar flare events, which can be bigger than the largest solar flare in the past 200 yr ($E{\rm flare} \sim 10^{32}$ erg), have been reported from the data over the last 1000-2000 yr (e.g., see Usoskin 2017 and Miyake et al. 2019 for reviews).
 For example, significant radioisotope 14C and 10Be enhancements have been reported in tree rings and ice cores for the years AD 775, AD 994, and BC 660.
-They suggest extremely strong and rapid cosmic-ray increase events possibly caused by extreme solar flares (e.g., Miyake et al. 2012; Miyake et al. 2013; Mekhaldi et al. 2015; O'Hare et al. 2019).
-These potential high-energy particle events can be caused by the superflares whose energies are at least larger than 10^{33} erg (Cliver et al. 2020), although there is a large scatter between the flare energy and flux of energetic particles on the surface of the Earth (e.g., Takahashi et al. 2016) and more investigations are necessary.
-Besides, various potential low-latitude auroral drawings and large sunspots drawings have also been reported from the historical documents around the world, and they suggest the possibility that extreme solar flare events have occurred several times in the recent ~ 1000 yr (e.g., Hayakawa et al. 2017a & 2017b).
-In the future studies, the superflare frequency information discussed in this study (e.g., Figure 14) should be compared with these radioisotope and historical data in detail, so that we can discuss the possibility of extreme solar flare events from various points of view.
+They suggest extremely strong and rapid cosmic-ray increase events possibly caused by extreme solar flares (e.g., Miyake et al. 2012, 2013; Mekhaldi et al. 2015; O'Hare et al. 2019).
+These potential high-energy particle events can be caused by the superflares whose energies are at least larger than 10^{33} erg (Cliver et al. 2020), although there is a large scatter between the flare energy and flux of energetic particles on the surface of the Earth (e.g., Takahashi et al. 2016), and more investigations are necessary.
+Besides, various potential lowlatitude auroral and large sunspot drawings have also been reported from historical documents around the world, and they suggest the possibility that extreme solar flare events have occurred several times in the past ~1000 yr (e.g., Hayakawa et al. 2017b & 2017b).
+In future studies, the superflare frequency information discussed in this study (e.g., Figure 14) should be compared with these radioisotope and historical data in detail, so that we can discuss the possibility of extreme solar flare events from various points of view.

 3.9.
-Superflare stars having exoplanets
+Superflare Stars Having Exoplanets

-Rubenstein & Schaefer (2000) argued that stars having a hot Jupiter-like companion are good candidates for superflare stars, since the hot Jupiter may play a role of a companion star in binary stars, such as in RS CVn stars.
-RS CVn stars are magnetically very active and produce many superflares.
-Since the Sun do not have hot Jupiters, Schaefer et al. (2000) concluded our Sun has never generated superflares.
-In order to check the argument, we checked whether the superflare solar-type stars found in this study have any exoplanets, using the data retrieved from the NASA Exoplanet Archive 3 on May 28th, 2020.
-As a result, the solar-type superflare stars found in this study have no confirmed exoplanets, while 3 candidate exoplanets 4 and 3 false-positive exoplanets 5 are found.
-This suggests that hot Jupiter is not a necessary condition for superflares on solar-type stars.
-In addition, Shibata et al. (2013) also
+Rubenstein & Schaefer (2000) argued that stars having a hot Jupiter-like companion are good candidates for superflare stars, since the hot Jupiter may play the role of a companion star in binary stars, such as RS CVn stars.
+The RS CVn stars are magnetically very active and produce many superflares.
+Since the Sun does not have hot Jupiters, Schaefer et al. (2000) concluded that our Sun has never generated superflares.
+In order to check the argument, we checked whether the superflare solar-type stars found in this study have any exoplanets, using the data retrieved from the NASA Exoplanet Archive 12 on 2020 May 28.
+As a result, the solar-type superflare stars found in this study have no confirmed exoplanets, while three candidate exoplanets13 and three false-positive exoplanets14 are found.
+This suggests that a hot Jupiter is not a necessary condition for superflares on solar-type stars.
+In addition, Shibata et al. (2013) also found from theoretical considerations that hot Jupiters do not play an essential role in the generation of magnetic flux in the star itself, if we consider only the magnetic interaction between the star and the hot Jupiter, whereas the tidal interaction seems to be a possible cause of enhanced dynamo activity, though more detailed studies will be necessary.
+This seems to be consistent with the above observational finding that a hot Jupiter is not a necessary condition for superflares on solar-type stars.